SocialFinanceDigitalLabs/liia-tools/docs/annex_a_pipeline.md

 ## Annex A - Cleanfile

 Cleans the incoming file by normalising column headers and data types, and saves sheets as individual CSV files.

-This process uses the stream parser (in future SFDATA)
+This process uses the stream parser (in future SFDATA) and therefore has to run as a single dagster operation.

 Inputs:
   * Session folder with incoming Annex A file